 NON-INSTRUCTIONAL SERVICES, CAPITAL OUTLAY, REFUND OF PRIOR YEAR, AND DEBT SERVICE

-The amount of expenditures in this category decreased by approximately \$7,997,391.
-This majority of this decrease can be attributed to the advance refunding of General Obligation Bonds of Series A and Series B of 2010 in prior year.
+The amount of expenditures in this category increased by approximately \$2,232,986.
+The majority of this increase can be attributed to the ongoing hvac renovation project in the district's middle school.

 DEBT SERVICE FUND